Is Table Designs Green?

 We purchase our hardwoods from Associated Hardwoods.

-Lumber companies are often portrayed as being at odds with the environment, but at Associated Hardwoods, our business and out livelihood diretly depend upon healthy, sustainable, thriving forests.
-That’s why we dedicate a large portion of our resources to promoting, and protecting the growth of our forests and safeguarding our environment for future generations.
+Lumber companies are often portrayed as being at odds with the environment, but at Associated Hardwoods, our business and our livelihood directly depends on healthy, sustainable, thriving forests.
+That’s why we dedicate a large portion of our resources to promoting and protecting the growth of our forests and safeguarding our environment for future generations.
 Associated Hardwoods has taken significant actions in all sectors of our business operations to preserve our forests and our environment.